Hidden Dreams

 As a Kishla, the memories become colorful, bright, and three-dimensional.

-And I just feel the right direction to fly in.
+I feel the right direction to fly in.

-About a half hour’s flight away from the Bizra, we see the Krale flying toward us.
+A half hour’s flight from the Bizra, we see the first Krale flying toward us.

 “Here, Yagrin,” he answers.